andrewginns/CoT-at-Home/README.md

 # CoT at Home

-This project provides an OpenAI-compatible API proxy that automatically adds Chain-of-Thought (CoT) reasoning, allowing you transparently add CoT to your use of any models.
+This project enables any OpenAI-compatible API to automatically have Chain-of-Thought (CoT) reasoning.
+Allowing for transparently added CoT to use with any model.

 https://github.com/user-attachments/assets/2a0449d1-b95e-4741-85b9-33866372af8d